fernan17893/Rando-Movie-Generator/README.md

 - **Random Movie Generation:** Click the "Generate" button to get a random movie suggestion.
 - **Genre Filtering:** Optionally filter movies by selecting a specific genre.
+- **Favorites:** Save your favorite films generated or films you want to watch.

 ## Technologies Used